 Post New Year is a pathetic time for cooks.
 It's like coming to a low after an incredible high.
 All the holiday baking, cooking, eating and partying have taken a tool on our cooking minds and our bodies.
-The snow is not pretty anymore, not even in pictures.
-The market is brown.
-The food is brown.
+Snow is not pretty anymore, not even in pictures.
+Market is brown.
+Food is brown.
 And together with the fresh New Year resolutions, we crave some freshness in our lives and our tummies.
 Thus, let me present my New Year's resolutions soup.
 Post Thanksgiving, post Christmas and New Year, when I regret all the turkeys I ate and all the champagnes I drank, this is the soup to start fresh, clean and light.
 Not really quite Asian, not really quite Western, not really quite anything, just a tiny bit of aromatherapy for the soul.

 * 5-6 cups chicken broth

 * 2 oz ginger, coarsely grated or smashed

 * 1/2 cup basil leaves, plus extra 8-10 leaves for garnish

 * 3/4 cups fresh peas